ruizhang331/IoT/README.md

 # IoT
-# This repo include all stuffs of IoT, including presentation, code sample. etc
+This repo include all stuffs of IoT(Internet of Things), including presentation, code sample. etc